 If you need additional info, check this article about enabling NumLock on your Logon and Lock screen.

 2. Enable NumLock with a Registry tweak

 - Go to Search, type regedit, and open Registry Editor.

 - Navigate to the following path:

-- Go to Start > Control Panel > Power Options
+- Go to Start, then Control Panel and Power Options.

-That’s all, after performing this simple registry tweak, the NumLock of your keyboard will be enabled by default every time you start your machine.
+That’s all, after using these simple methods, the NumLock of your keyboard will be enabled by default every time you start your machine.

-I have to mention that this tweak also works in previous versions of Windows, like Windows 7 or Windows 8.
-But, if you’re performing this tweak in Windows 7, set the value of InitialKeyboardIndicators to 2, instead of 80000002 (For Windows 8, it’s 80000002, as well).
+I have to mention that this tweak also works in previous versions of Windows, like Windows 7.
+If you’re performing this tweak in Windows 7, set the value of InitialKeyboardIndicators to 2, instead of 80000002 (For Windows 8, it’s 80000002, as well).

 If you have any other Windows 10-related issues you can check for the solution in our Windows 10 Fix section.

 Additionally, you can check more information about key-related problems on our great guide about enabling Caps lock, Num lock, and Scroll Lock on Windows 10.